 Why liposomal glutathione?

 Although glutathione supplementation is recommended for all the applications listed above, it suffers from low bioavailability (5).
+Further, results from clinical studies of supplementation in the non-liposomal form, are mixed and inconclusive (13).

 Bioavailability studies with our own liquid liposomal glutathione formulation have indicated that plasma glutathione levels increased by almost 64-times.
 This is as compared to a non-liposomal formulation.